-The art and animation have remained remarkably consistent over the years.
-The backgrounds in Suzu no Shizuku are just as gorgeous as they've been since the first season aired in 2005.
-The character and special effects animation are fluid and precise.
-The soundtrack features the subdued and ambient melodies that have become a hallmark of this series are present here as well.
+The art, animation, and sound design have remained remarkably consistent over the years.
+The backgrounds in Suzu no Shizuku are just as gorgeous as they’ve been since the first season aired in 2005; the character and special effects animation are fluid and precise; and the soundtrack features the subdued and ambient melodies that have become a hallmark of this series are present here as well.

 When you think about it, it’s kind of a miracle that Mushishi, which is essentially about life experiences and nature, was made with such a substantial budget in today's impatient, thrill seeking, climate.
 I’m grateful that ArtLand was willing to take a chance on such an esoteric and spiritual story, and that it’s been successful enough to adapt in its entirety.
 It’s been a truly remarkable experience.

 This is for the entire show.
 All seasons and specials.